Santa Fe Apple Brandy

 Northern New Mexico with its centuries-old fruit orchards of apple, peach, pear, and cherry has been producing top-quality brandies for years.
 What better way to preserve one’s crop of fruit than to ferment it into wine and distill it into brandy?
 The end product is like taking the mountain air, water, and earth, ripening these elements into a sweet nectar, and then distilling that nectar down to its bare essences.
-The finished brandy stores for years, refining its inherent complexity with age.
-Traditionally, it is coveted for its quality and only shared with family; it has never been publicly available.
+The finished brandy ages for a minimum of a year in lightly charred new American oak barrels, refining its inherent complexity with age.

-But Colin Keegan has been looking forward to sharing the fruits of his apple orchard in Tesuque with the general public for years.
-Originally homesteaded by Archbishop Lamy’s groundskeeper (who is rumored to have resorted to water theft in order to keep his high-desert oasis in Tesuque thriving) the Keegans’ orchard produces apples that express the singular uniqueness of the lush, green, riparian valley at the foot of the Sangre de Cristo Mountains where they struggle to grow.
+When we started, Santa Fe Apple Brandy was made using apples only from Colin’s orchard in Tesuque.
+Originally homesteaded by Archbishop Lamy’s groundskeeper (who is rumored to have resorted to water theft to keep his high-desert oasis in Tesuque thriving) the Keegans’ orchard produces apples that express the singular uniqueness of the lush, green, riparian valley at the foot of the Sangre de Cristo Mountains where they struggle to grow.

-By blending his own apples with the fruit of neighboring New Mexico orchards, Colin has finally achieved his goal of producing Santa Fe Apple Brandy for the general public.
+Our Apple Brandy production has outgrown Colin’s yield, so now Santa Fe Apple Brandy is made from a blend of Colin’s apples and apples from northern New Mexico and southern Colorado, but still using the Jonathan, Gala and Golden Delicious varieties found in Colin’s orchard.
 Overtones of apple peel, vanilla, fruit, and cinnamon yield to hints of granitic earth, sweet water, and dry air.
 Each bottle is truly a treasure: a gift from the Keegan family for your enjoyment.

 While we'd love to ship to all states, we cannot ship to: Alabama, Alaska, Hawaii, Idaho, Michigan, Mississippi, Oklahoma, Texas, and Utah.